kweheliye/json-pipeline/README.md

 An **open-source Go tool** for processing massive structured datasets with streaming, filtering, and transformation, enabling efficient preparation of data for analytics and reporting.

-Designed to handle **massive structured datasets**, ranging from several gigabytes up to thousands of gigabytes (terabytes).
+Designed to handle massive datasets, from gigabytes to terabytes

 The tool processes files in **5MB chunks**, streaming and converting data efficiently into **Parquet format**, enabling analytics workflows without loading the entire dataset into memory.
 On a 12-core machine, an 80GB dataset can be converted to Parquet in under 5 minutes.